Silent-Zebra/POLA/README.md

 higher (for LOLA_exact.py) (https://github.com/facebookresearch/higher)

-flax (if using the JAX files, which I strongly recommend for LOLA-DiCE and POLA-DiCE experiments (faster at least 2x, and more so with more inner steps; also has what I consider to be a better implementation of KL divergence for use in POLA based on new rollouts))
+flax (if using the JAX files, which I strongly recommend for LOLA-DiCE and POLA-DiCE experiments.
+The JAX files are faster at least 2x, and more so with more inner steps; they also have what I consider to be a better implementation of KL divergence for use in POLA based on new rollouts, and are used in the paper for Figures 4 and 5)

 ## Commands used for Figure 1